![]() |

 Roughly half of all Americans say they believe in extrasensory perception.
 Thirty percent of Roman Catholics and 22 percent of Protestants say they believe in clairvoyance, while 48 percent of Roman Catholics and 44 percent of Protestants say they believe in psychic healing, the … More

-Up to this time Jesus’ ministry has been a continual cycle of going to a particular area; preaching, teaching and healing.
+Up to this time, Jesus’ ministry on earth has been a continual cycle of going to a particular area; preaching, teaching and healing.
 He has been accepted by some and rejected by others.
-Then He would move onto another place.
-Being aware of the Pharisees’ plan to destroy Him Jesus again withdraws Himself from this place (v.
+Then He would move on to another place.
+Being aware of the Pharisees’ plan to destroy Him, Jesus again withdraws Himself from this place (v.
 15).
 As Jesus left the synagogue, many followed Him and it says that “He healed them all” (v.
 15).
-Some Bible scholars say that Jesus healed many people who did not believe in Him for salvation.
+Some Bible scholars say and it seems possible that Jesus healed many people who did not believe in Him for salvation.
 Of the ten lepers He healed physically only one was healed spiritually (Luke 17:11-19) and showed evidence by giving thanks.

 After He healed the sick Jesus requested that they not tell anyone who He was (v.
 16).
 Possibly He had several reasons for giving such instructions.
 One might have been because when the Scribes and Pharisees heard of His miracles it only made them more angry.
 Another might have been that He didn’t want His miracles to become too widely known because His primary work was to save souls and not bodies.
-In verse 18-21 we find a modified quotation of Isaiah 42:1-4.
-Here Jesus was:
+So God’s promise came true just as Isaiah the prophet had said (v.
+17).
+In (vv 18-21) we find a modified quotation of (Isa.
+42:1-4).
+Here is who Jesus was:

 Application